Extra-Creativity/OpenGLFramework/README.md

 + More powerful `MainWindow`, supporting more mouse events and screenshots.
 + Support screenshot of framebuffer.

+### <span id="Latest">v1.3 - 2023.8.27</span>

++ Support texture configuration and renderbuffer configuration.
++ More flexible MRT for framebuffer.
++ Add more special models, i.e. a quad model.
++ Fix severe bug on `Framebuffer`.
++ Delete `Framebuffer::Resize` for it's possibly not portable; use `=Framebuffer{xxx}` to resize it.
++ Support relative flexible vertex attributes.
++ Break the original `Framebuffer::ClearMode`; now `Framebuffer::Clear` should be used.
+It happens immediately instead of lazily like before, which can unify operations for users.
++ Add VSSM example, normal map example and MRT example.
++ Add documents.
+See `examples/Docs`.
++ Optimize `AssetLoader`, use heterogeneous methods.
++ Adjust header guards.

+> Note1: We've found bug in GCC 11.x in heterogeneous methods, which is documented there.
+>
+> Note2: After adding VSSM, if we choose the original option as `PCSS`, the program may crash on Windows.
+This is possibly due to limitation of driver in Windows 10, since we've tried to debug with various ways without success.
+Please contact us if you know why.

 ## <span id="TODO">TODO</span>

 + `std::optional` is unnecessary if `std::reference_wrapper` is nullable(but in fact it isn't).
 We kind of regard it as an artifact of the standard library, and we may change them to pointers.
 + We may try to load meshes in parallel.
-This is not trivial for meshes will share textures so that `TexturePool` that uses STL is not thread-safe.
+This is not trivial for OpenGL 3.x is not fit for paralleism.
-+ We may try to load data for every single mesh in parallel.
-This is not deterministic for huge models are likely to be divided into relatively medium-level meshes, so that the cost of each mesh is not worthwhile to create threads.
-However, we still reserve such possibilities because we use many `std::for_each` so that `std::execution` may benefit the range-based loop when [P2408R5](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2408r5.html) for C++23 is implemented by all mainstream compilers.
 + `std::ranges::to<>` for convenient range conversion in C++23.
-+ More features like sky box and more complex example shaders.
++ More complex example shaders.
++ More configurations for textures and primitive types.

 ## <span id="copyrights">Copyrights</span>

 This project owns an MIT license in the public domain.

-For the model :

-> This is the translation of the original model README.
+For the model(This is the translation of the original model README):
->

 > Thanks for downloading this model!
 >
 > You can :
 >
 > + improve the physical effects, correct possible bugs on model weights and facial expressions;
-> + Change the color and outfit properly, add spa, toon and so on.
+>+ Change the color and outfit properly, add spa, toon and so on.
 >
 > You should NOT :
 >
 > + distribute again, dispatch parts to use in other models;
-> + use for 18+ works, extreme religious propagandas, sanguinary grisly strange works, assault and battery, and so on.
+>+ use for 18+ works, extreme religious propagandas, sanguinary grisly strange works, assault and battery, and so on.
 > + use for commercial purposes.
 >
 > The responsibility of all possible negative outcomes resulted from others' use of this model will not be taken by HoYoverse and the model releaser, but taken by the user.
 >
 > model provider : HoYoverse